Maalik Wayns

 Maalik Benjamin Wayns (born May 2, 1991) is an American-Belarusian basketball coach and former professional player.
 He played high school basketball for Roman Catholic High School in Philadelphia, where he was a Parade All-American as well as a McDonald's All-American before playing college basketball for Villanova University under coach Jay Wright.
 He is the current Program Director and head coach of boys' basketball at Skyline Prep High School in Phoenix, Arizona.
-Wayns was the head coach of the boys' basketball team at Camden High School in Camden, New Jersey from 2022-2025.
+Wayns was the head coach of the boys' basketball team at Camden High School in Camden, New Jersey from 2022 to 2025.

 Early life

 Wayns was born on May 2, 1991, in Philadelphia, Pennsylvania to Verland and Deborah Wayns.
 Maalik has one sibling named V. J. Wayns.

 High school career

 Wayns was a member of Roman Catholic High School's varsity basketball team.
 As a Junior, he averaged 22.4 points, 5.1 assists, 4.8 rebounds, and 2.1 steals.
 Wayns was also a two-time MVP in the Philadelphia Catholic League and also first team all-city and all-state in Pennsylvania.
 As a Senior, Wayns averaged 19.2 points, 5.1 rebounds and 5.5 assists.
 He was named a third-team Parade All-American and McDonald's All-American at the end of the year.